Paseo del Jaguar: Description

 The corridors created by this program allow for the natural roaming behavior of the jaguar and safeguard them from ranchers and farmers by giving jaguars natural cover, letting them avoid human activities as much as possible.
 These corridors in some cases are as small as a line of trees along a fence; they do not have to be something large, they simply have to be enough to link habitats together in continuous ground cover.
 A key component of the Path of the Jaguar is the creation of small preserves spaced along the corridor at key points.
 These preserves are just large enough for a jaguar to stay and hunt in for a day or two, offering an alternative to the risky endeavor of hunting livestock.

 Potential connections

 There are many potential connections between current jaguar habitats.
-A 2010 study by Rabinowitz suggested 182 of them, 44 of which are danger of being eliminated by human use.
+A 2010 study by Rabinowitz suggested 182 of them, 44 of which are in danger of being eliminated by human use.